rciorba/rciorba.github.io/2019/03-learning-elixir.md

 'A'
 ```

-The only problem I can see is that having both type of strings must be confusing for people who come
+The only problem I can see is that having both type of strings must be confusing for
-to Elixir, without knowing the history of Erlang, especially since it's only a single or double
+people who come to Elixir without knowing the history of Erlang, especially since it's
-quote that differetiates them visually.
+only a single vs double quote that differetiates them visually.

 ### Enumerables
 Implement this interface... mea culpa, we're supposed call it a protocol...